A selection of sample images, and a few of archaeological interest. Some of these

 Celtic Cross, Ireland.
 Date "old", Christian

-One of many illustrations which demonstrate the closeness of ancient Celtic art and imagery and artwork seen in Irish and Anglo-Saxon Biblical manuscripts.
+One of many illustrations which demonstrate the closeness of ancient Celtic art, imagery and artwork seen in Irish and Anglo-Saxon Biblical manuscripts.

 Book of Armagh.
 Dublin, Trinity College 52.
 Beuron 61.
 DATE: 807-808